fredvs/dynx/readme.txt

  And there is the Pascal dynamic loader header of Xrender library.
  Use xren_load() to dynamically load libXrender.so.1

+And there is the Pascal dynamic loader header of PThreads library.

   Fredvs ---> fiens@hotmail.com